openBackhaul/wireFd/README.md

-# wireFd
+# wireLink
-Technology specific amendment to the ForwardingDomain class for documenting potential forwarding according to IEEE802.3.
+Technology specific amendment to the Link class for documenting potential forwarding according to IEEE802.3.